QUBIC VII: The feedhorn-switch system of the technological demonstrator: Back-to-back feed horns

 \subsubsection{Experimental procedures}

 We tested the mechanical tolerance according to two different procedures.
-First we visually inspected the inner profile of a sacrificial brass sample that was cut to allow us to magnify the shape of the antenna teeth and grooves.
+First we visually inspected the inner profile of a 4-elements horn array manufactured in brass that was cut to allow us to magnify the shape of the antenna teeth and grooves.
 Then we used a metrological machine (Werth ScopeCheck 200) to measure the position, diameter and deviation from circularity of each hole in the platelets of the final array.

-\paragraph{Visual inspection.} The left panel in Figure~\ref{fig_details_of_apices} shows a section of the brass prototype.
+\paragraph{Visual inspection.} The left panel in figure~\ref{fig_details_of_apices} shows a section of the brass prototype.
 The enlargement in the right panel highlights the presence of cusps ($\lesssim 0.06$\,mm high) on the profile of all the corrugations that are the effect of a non uniform erosion of the metal during the etching process.

 This non uniformity is a limitation which is inherent in the chemical etching process, so that we can expect that the antennas produced with this method present imperfections in their corrugated profile.
-In Section \ref{sec_impact_mechanical_imperfections} we discuss the impact of these defects on the feedhorn performance for QUBIC.
+In section~\ref{sec_impact_mechanical_imperfections} we discuss the impact of these defects on the feed-horn performance for QUBIC.

-\paragraph{Metrology.} Figure~\ref{fig_metrology_machine} shows the Werth ScopeCheck 200 that performs precision measurements using either an optical or a tactile device.
+\paragraph{Metrology.} \newc{We carried out metrological measurements using the Werth ScopeCheck 200 instrument,} that performs precision measurements using either an optical or a tactile device.
 In our setup we used the optical sensor, which can be moved in three dimensions over a glass work plane where we laid our platelets.

-In the picture we see the two monitors (one to observe the hole profiles and the second to control the machine), and the control console in front of the computer keyboard.
-On the right part of the picture, in the background, we see the glass plane with the optical sensor.
-In Section~\ref{sec_metrology_results} we discuss the results of the metrological measurements.
+In section~\ref{sec_metrology_results} we discuss the results of the metrological measurements.